[Epistemic status: working out a course of action for myself, based on somewhat commonsensical observations.]

 - Should I apply exactly this line of thinking to rules that are externally imposed?
 (Obviously some of them, but all of them?)
 In this case I am collaborating with a much wider circle of people than just myself.

 - Sometimes people worry about "slippery slope" effects where breaking one small rule decreases the sanctity of other rules, leading them all to eventually get broken.
-Is this an importance concern when thinking just about self-imposed rules?
+Is this an important concern when thinking just about self-imposed rules?